 The famous Thai food is a crucial part of the shaping of Bangkok into a major tourist hotspot.
 Although Thai food may be available at any respectable restaurant in your local area, nothing beats the Thais at their own game.
-Bangkok has to offer the best of foods such as Tom Yum Goong – an exquisite spicy soup consisting of fresh prawns and straw mushrooms with a touch of herb using lemongrass, chili, galangal, lime leaves, lime juice and fish sauce; Som Tum – a distinctively spicy salad with green beans, cherry tomatoes, garlic, chilies and fine chopped papaya as contents which are crushed together creating a blend not easy to forget; and Kai Med Ma Muang – a beautifully confused blend and contrast of texture where the chicken is somehow complemented by roasted cashews, along with soy sauce, onions, chilies, pepper, carrots and mushrooms, so perfectly that every bite tastes better than the last one.
+Plan your trip and book flight to Bangkok so you will enjoy the best of foods such as Tom Yum Goong – an exquisite spicy soup consisting of fresh prawns and straw mushrooms with a touch of herb using lemongrass, chili, galangal, lime leaves, lime juice and fish sauce; Som Tum – a distinctively spicy salad with green beans, cherry tomatoes, garlic, chilies and fine chopped papaya as contents which are crushed together creating a blend not easy to forget; and Kai Med Ma Muang – a beautifully confused blend and contrast of texture where the chicken is somehow complemented by roasted cashews, along with soy sauce, onions, chilies, pepper, carrots and mushrooms, so perfectly that every bite tastes better than the last one.

 nimon / Shutterstock.com